Tooronga Family Dentistry in Glen Iris

 • Epstein-Barr virus (EBV)

-• family history of mouth cancers
+• Family history of oral cancers

-• poor oral hygiene and gum disease
+• Poor oral hygiene and gum disease

 Posted on 08.8.19